Cloud Vulnerability DB

 A community-led vulnerabilities database

-Orkes Conductor v3.21.11 contains a remote code execution vulnerability (CVE-2025-26074) that allows remote attackers to execute arbitrary OS commands through unrestricted access to Java classes.
-The vulnerability was discovered in January 2025 and affects the core functionality of the workflow orchestration engine (NVD, Medium Blog).
+Orkes Conductor v3.21.11 allows remote attackers to execute arbitrary OS commands through unrestricted access to Java classes.
+The vulnerability was discovered on June 30, 2025, and affects the core functionality of the Conductor workflow orchestration platform (NVD, Medium Blog).

-The vulnerability allows attackers to gain full remote shell access on servers running vulnerable versions of Conductor.
-Through the exploitation of this vulnerability, attackers can execute arbitrary OS commands with the privileges of the Conductor process, potentially leading to complete system compromise (Medium Blog).
+The vulnerability allows attackers to gain full remote shell access on the server running Conductor.
+Through a malicious workflow containing specially crafted JavaScript code, attackers can execute arbitrary OS commands, potentially leading to complete system compromise (Medium Blog).

 Source: This report was generated using AI